cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

 > **Note** If you run `COPY FROM...ON SEGMENT` and the server configuration parameter `gp_enable_segment_copy_checking` is `false`, manual redistribution of table data might be required.
 See the `ALTER TABLE` clause `WITH REORGANIZE`.

-When you specify the `LOG ERRORS` clause, Greenplum Database captures errors that occur while reading the external table data.
+When you specify the `LOG ERRORS` clause, Cloudberry Database captures errors that occur while reading the external table data.
 You can view and manage the captured error log data.

 -   Use the built-in SQL function `gp_read_error_log('table_name')`.
 It requires `SELECT` privilege on table_name.
 This example displays the error log information for data loaded into table `ext_expenses` with a `COPY` command: